pinterest/querybook/docs_website/docs/setup_guide/connect_to_query_engines.md

 6. Visit [https://localhost:10001/admin/query_engine/](https://localhost:10001/admin/query_engine/) and create a new query engine.
 Put `redshift` as the language and `generic-sqlalchemy` as the executor.
 In the `Executor Params`, put the connection string (as specified by SqlAlchemy) in the `Connection_string` field.
 7. Go to [https://localhost:10001/admin/environment/1/](https://localhost:10001/admin/environment/1/) and add the Redshift engine under the demo_environment.
 8. Now you can run queries against the new Redshift engine in [https://localhost:10001/demo_environment/adhoc/](https://localhost:10001/demo_environment/adhoc/).
 9. To include table metadata and autocompletion, you would need to add a metastore.
 Visit [https://localhost:10001/admin/metastore/](https://localhost:10001/admin/metastore/) and create a new metastore.
-Use SqlAlchemyMetastoreLoader with the exac connection string used for the query engine.
+Use SqlAlchemyMetastoreLoader with the exact connection string used for the query engine.
 Click on `Save` -> `CREATE SCHEDULE` -> `Create Task`.
 Now click on `Run Task` to sync.
 You can view the progress in the `History` tab.
 Wait until it is completed (Should be done in seconds if the number of tables is small).
 10. Go to your query engine page on [https://localhost:10001/admin/query_engine/](https://localhost:10001/admin/query_engine/), in the Metastore field, choose the metastore you just created and click `Save`.
 11. Visit [https://localhost:10001/demo_environment/adhoc/](https://localhost:10001/demo_environment/adhoc/) again and the auto complete feature should be available.
-You can also view all tables by clicking on the `Tables` button on the left sidebar and then select the specific metastore.
+You can also view all tables by clicking on the `Tables` button on the left sidebar and select the specific metastore.

 ## All Query Engines